nayuki/PNG-library/Readme.markdown

 Introduction
 ------------

 This is a modern Java library for decoding and encoding PNG image files.
-All chunk types and most color modes are supported.
+All chunk types and color modes are supported.
 Example usage:

 ```java
 // Encoding